Types of Government in New Jersey

 Please visit the publication page for information on ordering these guides.

-An article authored by Michael Cerra, then Senior Legislative Analyst, which appeared in the March 2007 issue of NJ Municipalities.
+An article titled Forms of Government - Everything You Always Wanted to Know, But Were Afraid to Ask, authored by Michael Cerra, then Senior Legislative Analyst, which appeared in the March 2007 issue of NJ Municipalities magazine.

 Change in New Jersey Municipal Organization